 Overall, cinnamon is a great spice for warming you up and bringing some spark to your digestion during the cool winter months, making it perfect for vata and kapha doshas (but pitta be careful; it may be too heating for you!)

-By Marisa Laursen, CAS, PKS, AYT, faculty at the California College of Ayurveda
+By Dr. Marisa Jackson-Kinman, CAS, PKS, AYT, faculty at the California College of Ayurveda